lee-janice/-lee-janice.github.io-/content/posts/notes/writing/ave-solis.md

 ---
 title: Ave Solis
-subtitle: A Sapphic ode to the glory of the Sun
+subtitle: A Sapphic ode to the glory of a Sun
 date: 2024-02-13
 lastupdated: 2024-02-13
 published: true